 For example, the thesis may read, “This paper will examine the effects of second-hand smoke on health.”

-When restating the thesis, you should change that to past tense, so you inform your readers what you’ve talked about in the paper.
+When restarting the thesis, you should change that to past tense, so you inform your readers what you’ve talked about in the paper.

 For instance, “The paper explained the different ways in which second-hand smoke can affect someone’s health.”